Rylands v. Fletcher (1868): Case Summary & Strict Liability

 Important Points from the Judgment

-• Role of Independent Contractors: While contractors were found negligent, the liability rested with Rylands.
+- Role of independent contractors: although the contractors were negligent, the liability for the escape rested with Rylands.

 The Lasting Impact on Tort Law